Markgugg/Markgugg/README.md

 # Mark Guggenheim

 Full-stack developer and CS student at San Diego State University.
-I build and ship real software — from event ticketing platforms to mobile apps to affiliate analytics tools.

 ## What I'm building